Japan

 The Certified Public Accountants Act grants legal authority to the Japanese Institute of Certified Public Accountants (JICPA) to conduct investigative and disciplinary proceedings (I&D).

-JICPA has established an Audit Practice and Review Committee to conduct reviews of submitted information and complaints; an Investigative Committee to investigate further details and decide whether to recommend sanctions; and a Disciplinary Committee to examine the evidence and judge on sanctions.
-Individuals can then appeal to the institute’s Appeals Committee if not satisfied with the decision of the Disciplinary Committee.
-The JICPA has also established an Audit Practice Monitoring Board in order to ensure the objectivity and transparency of JICPA's monitoring activities concerning audit practices.
-The Board reviews the activities of JICPA’s committees involved in I&D procedures and makes recommendations as to whether cases should be published.
+JICPA has established the Audit Practice Review and Investigatory Committee to conduct reviews of submitted information and complaints.
+When needed, it also investigates further details and decides whether to recommend sanctions; and the Disciplinary Committee to examine the evidence and judge on sanctions.
+Individuals can then appeal to the institute’s Review Board for Appropriate Procedures if not satisfied with the decision of the Disciplinary Committee.
+JICPA has also established the Self-Regulatory Monitoring Conference in order to ensure the objectivity and transparency of JICPA's monitoring activities concerning audit practices.
+The Conference reviews the activities of JICPA’s committees involved in I&D procedures and makes recommendations as to whether cases should be published.
 JICPA reports that its I&D system aligns with the SMO 6 requirements.

 The Financial Services Agency is authorized to take enforcement actions based on the results of investigations and/or the recommendations by JICPA as necessary.